C-D-Lewis/blog.chrislewis.me.uk/posts/2020-11-09-Mimicker-A-Simple-Twitter-Personality.md

 context.
 If you're not acquainted with Dennis,
 [here's a fine introduction](https://www.youtube.com/watch?v=hbtg3ZNSzts).

-So, of course, the first step was to procure (read: spend a happy hour chucking at top ten quote lists, rundowns, gif blogs, and best-of videos) a list of fitting quotes for my own pet Golden God.
+So, of course, the first step was to procure (read: spend a happy hour chuckling at top ten quote lists, rundowns, gif blogs, and best-of videos) a list of fitting quotes for my own pet Golden God.
 But I only selected those that would suit a Dennis who is permanently enraged at everything he's seeing online, and